As December 31st approaches, now is an excellent time to consider planning actions that could

 rate applies to married couples with up to $553,850 of taxable income in 2023 ($492,300

-• If you have pre-existing capital loss carryovers or sold investments at a loss earlier in
+for single filers). - If you have pre-existing capital loss carryovers or sold investments at a loss earlier in

 the year, consider selling appreciated assets before year-end to “harvest” tax-free capital